 Based on the definitions provided in the D-Series Guidelines, the proposed use of storage of clean excess soils would be considered a 'Class II Industrial Use'.
-The guidelines state that 'Class II Industrial Uses' have a 300m potential influence area with a 70m separation distance being required.
+The guidelines state that 'Class II Industrial Uses' have a 300m potential influence area with a 70m separation distance being required, see Figure 2 below.